aeonSolutions/AeonLabs-Site-Logistics-Platform/README.md

 ### License

-Before proceeding to download any of AeonLabs software solutions for open-source development and/or PCB hardware electronics solutions for open-hardware development make sure you are choosing the right license for your project.
+Before proceeding to download any of AeonLabs software solutions for open-source development and/or PCB hardware electronics development make sure you are choosing the right license for your project.
 See [AeonLabs Solutions for Open Hardware & Source Development](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/AeonLabs-Solutions-for-Open-Hardware-&-Source-Development) for more information.

 ### Own a copy of this work